 Take Via Vittorio Emmanuelle II back towards the Teatro Romano complex, and just before its entrance turn right to Via Sant'Anna.
 Walk along the street and then continue on Via Castello Ursino uphill towards Castello Ursino.
 The street accommodates several funeral houses, but at the top "Trattoria da Antonio" will certainly satisfy your culinary needs.
 The trattoria has a both outside and inside seating areas and the food is delicious.

-Catania is not a very big city, but there are so many to see in and around the city.
+Catania is not a very big city, but there are so many things to do and see in and around the city.
 A week is the optimum period to visit most of the attractions of the city, but if one has only a couple of days available (usually, Catania is part of a bigger Sicilian tour) then the best thing to do is walk up and down the city, admire the baroque architecture and watch people passing by sitting at an open air café drinking your coffee or eating your granita.
+Do not get stressed to see everything!